SrBlank/RPI-Alarm/README.md

 # RPI-Alarm
 This is a flask web server that can be ran on any linux computer that is then connected to a speaker.
 The user will be able to access the web server and set alarms which the server will then execute when it is time.

+## Installiation
+---
+## Setup up Button
+Using using these [instructions](https://raspberrypihq.com/use-a-push-button-with-raspberry-pi-gpio/) you will be able to set up a button to your raspberry pi.
+As of now the pins used in the link are the same ones used in this project.

 ## Setting up and Running Server
 Clone the repository onto the computer you want hosting the server.
 Then install the Python3 requirments by doing: